-This product guide provides information about using, customizing, and simulating the core for UltraScale+, and 7 series FPGA families.
+This product guide provides information about using, customizing, and simulating the core for UltraScale+ and 7 series FPGA families as well as VersalTM ACAP.
 It also describes the core architecture and provides details on customizing and interfacing to the core.